silx-kit/fabio/doc/source/man/eiger2cbf.rst

    Set masked values to this dummy value

 **-\-pilatus**
-   Select an image shape similar to Pilatus detectors for compatibiliy with Crysalis
+   Select an image shape similar to Pilatus detectors for compatibility with Crysalis

 Optional behaviour arguments: